MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 ```
 <img src="images/LEA_crossentropy_populations_2lin.png" width="400" height="300">

-Here the lowest cross-emtropy value is clearly at *K* = 2, suggesting two genetic clusters within the dataset.
+Here the lowest cross-entropy value is clearly at *K* = 2 (lowest value), suggesting there are two genetic clusters within the dataset.
 Often, the plot shows a less clear pattern, and choosing the "knee/elbow/inflection" point is a generally good approach.

-The next step is to display a barplot for the ancestry matrix (also called the Q-matrix).
+The next step is to display a barplot of the ancestry matrix (also called the Q-matrix).

 ### Plot ancestry proportions across samples
 ```R